kisslerlab/kisslerlab.github.io/_pages/guides-manuscripts.md

 A formidable barrier, to be sure.
 To fight against it, we need a powerful, constant reminder of what we actually believe about writing: that it's a process, that it's scrappy, that we're not afraid.

 There are various strategies to achieve this.
-One way is to never, ever start drafting something from the beginning (I have some recommendations on where to start in the section on __Structure__).
+One way is to never, ever start drafting something from the beginning and instead to dive right into the middle.
 Another is to hammer out your first few drafts with pen and paper.
 My favorite, though is:

 <center>
 <b>The Shitty First Draft </b>